servicetitan/Stl.Fusion/README.md

 ## "What is your evidence?"<sup><a href="https://www.youtube.com/watch?v=7O-aNYTtx44<">*</a></sup>

-**All of this sounds way too good to believe it really works, right?** That's why there are lots of visual proofs in the remaining part of this document.
+**All of this sounds way too good to be true, right?** That's why there are lots of visual proofs in the remaining part of this document.
 But if you'll find anything concerning in Fusion's source code or [samples], please feel free to grill us with questions on [Discord]!

 Let's start with some big guns: